oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 *   Like to create new user flows and UX.
 *   Are interested in working with Python, Angular (Typescript) and HTML.

-**What we're looking for in the proposal:**
+** What we're looking for in the proposal:**

 *   There should be plans to handle both the backend and frontend of the blog integration.
 *   Should provide a view to transfer existing blogs from Medium to this.
 This can be a manual transfer, though it should be possible.

-**Dependency on Release Schedule:** Yes, M2 would need to be tested in release as that includes the addition of new pages.
+**Dependency on Release Schedule:** Yes.
+M2 would need to be tested in release as that includes the addition of new pages.

 **Suggested Milestones:**